gpadolina/TimeSeries-notes/TimeSeries/10 - ForecastingHierarchicalOrGroupedTimeSeries.md

 In general, we could use other P matrices and then R will be combining and reconciling all the base forecasts in order to produce coherent forecasts.

 In fact, we can find the optimal P matrix to give the most accurate reconciled forecasts.
+## The optimal reconciliation approach
+Optimal forecast reconciliation will occur if we can find the G matrix which minimizes the forecast error of the set of coherent forecasts.

+Suppose we generate coherent forecasts using mapping matrices equation.

+First we want to make sure we have unbiased forecasts.
+If the base forecasts yh are unbiased, then the coherent forecast yh will be unbiased provided SPS = S. This provides a constraint on the matrix G. Interestingly, no top-down method satisfies this constraint, so all top-down methods are biased.